- 1 in 2 people in the UK born after 1960 will be diagnosed with some form of cancer during their lifetime.

 - Cigarette smoking prevalence is higher in more deprived areas and underpins socio-economic variation in incidence and mortality for a number of cancer types.

 - Worldwide, 1 billion adults (800 million men and 200 million women) currently smoke cigarettes.

 - Around 11,000 deaths per year in the UK are caused by second-hand smoke, four-fifths occurring at home and the rest from the workplace.

-- Around 5% of children under 16 in the UK smoke regularly.
+- Almost 5 in 100 children under 16 in the UK smoke regularly.

-- Around a quarter of children have tried smoking, and girls are much more likely than boys to smoke.
+- Almost a fifth of children have tried smoking, and girls are much more likely than boys to smoke.

 - Around 40% of regular smokers in Great Britain began smoking before age 16.